 Trajan (98 - 117)Widely considered to be the greatest Roman emperor since Augustus, his conquests increased the Roman Empire to its greatest extent.
 Trajan conquered Dacia, or modern Romania (Traian is still a common name there), northwestern Arabia, Armenia, and Mesopotamia.
 Born in the town of Italica, near modern Seville in Spain, he is considered to be the first non-Italian emperor, though he descended from an old Italian family that settled in Spain.

 Antoninus Pius (138 - 161)Famous for doing nothing at all besides ruling competently for 22 years.
 In fact, unlike Trajan and the other warrior-emperors that would follow him, Antonius Pius probably never left Italy on campaign and fought his wars entirely through intermediaries in the field.
-Rumour has it that he also received a delegation from the Han Dynasty in China during his reign.
+Rumour has it that he also sent a delegation to the Han Dynasty in China during his reign (well, him or Hadrian).
 Also built a second wall in Britain (after some victories he managed) which was soon abandoned.
-He probably the cognomen Pius because he deified Hadrian and pardoned some Senators which Hadrian had sentenced to death.
+He received the cognomen Pius because he deified Hadrian in exchange for pardoning some Senators which Hadrian had sentenced to death.

 Marcus Aurelius (161 - 180)Wisest of the emperors.
 Initially ruled the empire with Lucius Verus, the first time the Empire had more than one emperor.
 Tried to live up to the ideal of the philosopher-king, and the author of the well-known Meditations.
 A decent man and very competent ruler, though his reign was marked by wars against various barbarians in Germania and The Plague, which killed him too.

 Commodus (177 - 192)The son of Marcus Aurelius.
 Started the empire's long decline by being a spendthrift and useless ruler.
 May have gone slightly mad before the end, renaming Rome to "Colony of Commodus" and pretending he was Hercules reborn.
 He did like to fight in the Colosseum, but unlike his fictional portrayal he was murdered by a slave in his bath after ruling for 12 years.
+Portrayed by Christopher Plummer in The Fall of the Roman Empire and Joaquin Phoenix in Gladiator.
 "The Year of the Five Emperors"

 Didius Julianus (193)Famous only for buying the empire from the Praetorians, who auctioned off the throne after they'd killed Pertinax.
 Needless to say this made him very unpopular with everyone else, leading to him being executed after almost everyone had abandoned him.